SEBAA-Mohammed/Sales-Manager-Laravel/README.md

 # Sales-Manager-Laravel

-Just a school project on sales management with Laravel
+A school project on sales management with Laravel